Find Affordable College Courses

 $2,250 Average Tuition & Fees

-You’ll join some of the best and brightest minds around you if you attend Pima Community College.
-The school came in at #2 on this year’s Best Value Film, Video & Photographic Arts Schools in Arizona list.
+You’ll be in good company if you decide to attend Pima Community College.
+It ranked #2 on our 2023 Best Value Film, Video & Photographic Arts Schools in Arizona list.
 Located in the large city of Tucson, Pima County Community College District is a public school with a fairly large student population.

-The average tuition and fees for an in-state undergraduate at Pima County Community College District are $2,250 a year.
+In-state tuition fees for undergraduate students at Pima County Community College District are $2,250 per year.

 Read full report on Film, Video & Photographic Arts at Pima Community College